 Since the assessment in the Sixth Power Plan for 2015 to the current assessment for 2017, there have been changes in projected loads and resources.
-Between 2015 and 2017, the region's electricity loads, net of planned energy efficiency savings, are expected to grow by about 300 average megawatts or about a 0.7 percent annual rate.
+Between 2015 and 2017, the region's electricity loads, net planned energy efficiency savings, are expected to grow by about 300 average megawatts.
 Since the last assessment, 114 megawatts of new thermal capacity and about 1,200 megawatts of new wind capacity have been added along with about 250 megawatts of small hydro and hydro upgrades.
 The recent acquisition of 380 megawatts of a regional independent power resource has been included and the in-region market supply has correspondingly decreased.